Bloodstone Properties, Facts and Photos

 Bloodstone is mined predominantly in India, Australia, Siberia, Scotland, Brazil and the United States.

-On the mystical birthstone list bloodstone is the birthstone for February.
-It's associated with the zodiac sign for aries.
+On the Mystical Chart, bloodstone is the birthstone for February.
+It's associated with the zodiac sign of Aries.

-Bloodstone grades 7 on Mohs scale of hardness.
+Bloodstone grades 7 on the Mohs scale of hardness.

-Bloodstone is best known for its association with the blood and the belief that it strengthens the immune system.
+Bloodstone is widely known for its association with the blood and the belief that it strengthens the immune system.

 Its grounding and protective abilities can help keep undesirable influences out.
-When carried as an amulet it offers strength and support when dealing with dangerous situations.
+When carried as an amulet, bloodstone offers strength and support in dangerous situations.

-The healing properties of bloodstone help protect the mind from the stress of everyday life.
-It's perfect for those who find it difficult to relax and who think about things for longer than they should.
+It's ideal for those who find it difficult to relax and think about things for longer than they should.

-When the root chakra is aligned you should feel safe, secure and firmly grounded in yourself and in relation to what's going on around you.
+When the root chakra is aligned, you should feel safe, secure and firmly grounded in yourself and in relation to what's happening around you.

-Bloodstone can also be used to improve focus and to strengthen decision making.
+Bloodstone can improve focus and strengthen decision-making.
 It heightens intuition and increases creativity.
-It stimulates dreaming and revitalises mind and body.
+It stimulates dreaming and revitalises the mind and body.

 Bloodstone is prized for its grounding energy and ability to provide clarity and focus during times of stress or emotional turmoil.